dr-jts/pg-util/doc/postgis-patterns.md

 ### Finding highest point in polygons
 Given 2 tables:

-obstacles (point layer) with a column height_m (INTEGER) polyobstacles (polygon layer)
+* `obstacles` (point layer) with a column height_m (INTEGER)
+  * has obstacles all over the map
+* `polyobstacles` (polygon layer)

-the point layer has obstacles all over the map the polygon layer has some polygons containing some of the obstacle points.
+  * has some polygons containing some of the obstacle points.

 Select the highest obstacle in each polygon.
-If there is several points with the same highest height a random obstacle of those highest shall be selected.
+If there are several points with the same highest height a random obstacle of those highest shall be selected.

-Solution - JOIN LATERAL
+#### Solution - JOIN LATERAL
 ```
 SELECT poly.id, obs_max.*
 FROM polyobstacle poly